Reading Time: 8 minutes

 The first step is to find a police car auction near you.
 On the day of the auction, arrive at the junk yard early to check out what’s on offer.
 You may be asked to sign in at the front desk.

 When the auctioneer arrives, you will have an opportunity to bid on the cars you like.
 There will be many people and bidding might be cut-throat.
-Many car dealers attend these auctions.
+Many car dealers attend America’s auto auctions.

 Some auctions require that you have all the money you spend to put down if you buy a car, while others will hold the vehicle for you if you pay a percentage deposit.
 However, you must be able to move fast, as you will have to return with the balance of the money in a specified time frame and you will have to remove your new vehicle from the lot.